arijitswain23/medical_insurance_cost_predictions_project/README.md

 Description:

-Led the development of a cutting-edge Medical Insurance Cost Detection system utilizing machine learning techniques to predict insurance costs based on demographic and health-related factors.
+Developed a cutting-edge Medical Insurance Cost Detection system utilizing machine learning techniques to predict insurance costs based on demographic and health-related factors.
 The project aimed to empower healthcare providers and insurance companies with accurate predictions to enhance decision-making and cost management.

 Project Workflow: